MechaFlex/gopplista/README.md

 ## Development

-To get unocss working in development, run `npm i -d unocss`
+First run `npm i` to install dev dependencies.
+This project uses UnoCSS and Prettier.

 To develop with live reload, use Air.
 Install Air, then run `air`.